Kel-VinTech/Foundry-course-23/LESSON.md

 Note: one way we can actually reduce gas fee is by storage

+--coverage
+we can also use cast coverage to check the percentage of test we have written

 --storage
 we can use "forge inspect" to check our storage we can also use "cast storage"